Unique Things to Do in Paris

 If you want to escape the city for a day, there are plenty of gorgeous small towns near Paris to explore.
 The city can get busy, particularly during the weekends, so a day trip to a nearby town is one of the best things to do in Paris to break up your visit as well as explore a different side of France.

-Some of the nearby picturesque towns worth visiting include Provins, Fontainebleau, Auvers-Sur-Oise, Marly-le-Roi, or Bougival.
+Some of the nearby picturesque towns worth visiting include Provins, Fontainebleau, Auvers-Sur-Oise, Marly-le-Roi, and Bougival.
 Most of them are very easy to reach by public transportation.

 Monet’s House and Gardens is one of the best day trips from Paris, and a must-visit for Monet’s art lovers.
 Monet’s Gardens are located about an hour from Paris, in the picturesque village of Giverny.
 During this day trip, you’ll no doubt recognize several scenes from many of Monet’s famous paintings.